THE GUNDESTRUP SILVER VASE (or Cauldron) Discovered in I891 at the bottom of a peat deposit at Gundestrup, in central Jutland, Denmark

 15) Discuss in detail the religious beliefs of the ancient Celts paying particular attention

-to the role of the druid.
+the role of the druid.

 http://www.druidkirk.org/ma/AncientCelticReligion.pdf